cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 - Microsoft Azure Cloud (Azure)

 Each platform includes different categories of services, such as EC2, databases, and machine learning engines.

+To scope a pentest for a Cloud Configuration asset, specify the number of the following characteristics of the asset that need to be tested.

 ![Scoping parameters for a Cloud Configuration asset](/gsg/pentest-scoping-cloud-config.png "Scoping parameters for a Cloud Configuration asset")